Children and Pet Loss: Compassionate Support for Children Grieving a Beloved Pet

 Children may ask many questions about what happened to their pet, why it happened, and what happens next.
 Answer them gently and honestly.

-If your family holds spiritual beliefs, share them in a way that offers comfort and hope.
+• If your family holds spiritual beliefs, share them in a way that you feel comfortable.

 Be Attentive to Their Needs